loophp/collection/docs/pages/api.rst

 Apply one or more supplied callbacks to every item of a collection and use the return value.

-.. warning:: Unlike the Collection::walk() operation, keys are not preserved!
+.. warning:: Keys are preserved, use the "normalize" operation if you want to re-index the keys.

 Interface: `Mapable`_